 - (1) All contested small claims cases shall be subject to mediation, pursuant to ORS 36.185.
-A case will be removed from mediation and proceed in the normal fashion if either party files a written objection to mediation. - (2) These mediation services shall be provided by the court without cost to the litigants through the use of volunteer mediators. - (3) All parties must appear for mediation.
-A party not appearing for mediation may have a judgment entered against them subsequent to an opportunity for hearing before the court. - (4) An authorized representative may appear on behalf of a business but must be familiar with the facts of the case and must have full authority to settle. - (5) Attorneys shall not be permitted to attend a small claim mediation session unless they are parties to the case, or with permission of the court. - (6) Agreements reached while in mediation shall be signed by the parties and filed as stipulated orders. - (7) Failure of either party to abide by the stipulated order will be grounds for the opposing party to file an Affidavit of Non-Compliance and obtain a judgment on the original claim.
+A case will be removed from mediation and proceed in the normal fashion if either party files a written objection to mediation which is approved by a judge, or other good cause as determined by the Court. - (2) These mediation services shall be provided by the court without cost to the litigants through the use of volunteer mediators. - (3) All parties must appear for mediation.
+A party not appearing for mediation may have a judgment entered against them subsequent to an opportunity for hearing before the court. - (4) An authorized representative may appear on behalf of a business but must be familiar with the facts of the case and must have full authority to settle.

+- (5) Attorneys shall not be permitted to attend a small claim mediation session unless they are parties to the case, or with permission of the court. - (6) Agreements reached while in mediation shall be signed by the parties and filed as stipulated orders. - (7) Failure of either party to abide by the stipulated order will be grounds for the opposing party to file an Affidavit of Non-Compliance and obtain a judgment on the original claim.